midl-dev/tezos-on-gke/README.md

 kubectl get pods
 ```

-You should see 2 public nodes and one private node.
+You should see the tezos node.

 Display the log of a public node and observe it sync: